SkafteNicki/dtu_mlops/s8_monitoring/data_drifting.md

         ```

         You need the model file saved in the same directory as the application to run the application.
 Write a small
         `client.py` script that calls the application with a review and prints the predicted sentiment.
+Try executing
+        the script in another terminal (while the `uvicorn` server is running) to confirm that the application is
+        working.

         ??? success "Solution"